Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): Introduction

 The work herein fits within the last class of methods and extends our recent works in \cite{abdulaziz2016, abdulaziz2017}.
 Our proposed approach, dubbed HyperSARA, solves a sequence of weighted nuclear norm and $\ell_{2,1}$ minimization problems, aiming to approximate low rankness and joint average sparsity in $\ell_0$ sense.
 An adaptive Preconditioned Primal-Dual (PPD) algorithm is adopted to solve the minimization problem.
-The algorithmic structure is highly scalable and involves an adaptive strategy to estimate the noise level with respect to calibration errors present in real data \citep{dabbech2018}.
+The algorithmic structure involves an adaptive strategy to estimate the noise level with respect to calibration errors present in real data \citep{dabbech2018}.
 We study the reconstruction performance of our approach on simulations and real VLA observations in comparison with the single channel imaging \citep{onose2017, dabbech2018} and the wideband deconvolution algorithm JC-CLEAN \citep{offringa2017}.\\

 The remainder of the article is structured as follows.
 In Section \ref{sec:ri}, we recall the wideband RI imaging problem and explain the low rankness and joint sparsity priors on the wideband model cube.
 We also present the HyperSARA minimization task.
-In Section \ref{sec:alg}, we present the HyperSARA algorithmic structure in details.
+In Section \ref{sec:alg}, we provide intuitive and complete descriptions of the HyperSARA algorithmic structure.
 Analysis of the proposed approach and comparison with the benchmark methods on simulations are given in Section \ref{sec:sim}.
 Imaging results of VLA observations of Cyg A and the supernova remnant G055.7+3.4 are presented in Section \ref{sec:real}.
 Finally, conclusions are stated in Section \ref{sec:con}.